cldf-datasets/barlowhandandfive/README.md

 ### Forms

-Words for the concepts ‘five’ and ‘hand’ in Austronesian languages have been collected from four datasets, described in the [ContributionTable](cldf/contributions.csv).
+Words for the concepts 'five' and 'hand' in Austronesian languages have been collected from four datasets, described in the [ContributionTable](cldf/contributions.csv).
 Since some entries in these datasets contain multiple forms for a single concept, and since forms were aggregated at the language level (with forms for dialects taken as forms for the parent language) and across datasets, often more than one form per concept in a given language was attested.
 If multiple forms were attested, one was chosen so as to maximize the potential for finding colexification.